-Working with the company CEO, we researched, developed and created the wireframes and user flows for the manager-side of a startup's new POS app.
+Working with the company CEO, I worked with a partner to research, develop and create personas, service blueprint, wireframes, and user flows for the manager-facing side of a new POS (Point of Service) app.

 Competitive analysis, user interviews and testing, contextual inquiry, affinity diagrams, persona development, user flows, service blueprint, sketches, wireframes, user interface design, and client presentation.